Avoid potential awkwardness in adding custom boolean fields to existing projects

 I think some of the issues could be resolved by allowing someone to apply a default value if they wished to.
 The rest I have no real suggestions for, as adding the ability to filter by "yes, no, none" on a boolean value might seem...stranger still.

-#1 Updated by Daniel Felix almost 7 years ago
+#1 Updated by Daniel Felix over 7 years ago

 +1 for this feature.